nhsengland/datascience/docs/articles/posts/synthetic_clinical_notes_agent.md

 ### Why I'm sharing it?
-Vibe coding was not taking long enough for me to learn.
-But I found that spending a few focused hours vibe on an open dataset with a framework is genuinely giving much foods for thoughts.
+Moving beyond basic "vibe coding," I spent a few hours developing a simple agent with an open-source framework on top of the team's synthetic dataset.
+It is genuinely giving much foods for thoughts.
 If you have heard about agents but not yet tried building your own, the synthetic notes are ready and risk-free place to start experimenting tools on top.
 My code for today's experiments is public, open to all feedback.